pattern

 an economic system where success in business is determined by close relationships between businesspeople and government officials, rather than market competition

-Ex: The government 's preferential treatment of certain industries and companies is a clear example crony capitalism, which can erode public trust in the political and economic system .
+Ex: The government 's preferential treatment of certain industries and companies is a clear example of crony capitalism, which can erode public trust in the political and economic system .

 daily words